 Lots of people in my organisation need access to the portal – how can this be arranged?

 At the moment, we are validating system administrators who will have the authority to do things like amend their organisation’s details.
-Once the portal has gone live in October, the administrator will be able to give access to as many of their colleagues as they wish.
+Once the administrator has registered, they will be able to give access to as many of their colleagues as they wish.
 These colleagues will be able to view the progress of invoices/credit notes and raise requests.

 Can my organisation have more than one portal administrator?